Energetically modified cement: Overview

-EMCs as "Low Carbon" cements
+EMCs as "low carbon" cements

 Unlike Portland Cement, an EMC's production releases no carbon dioxide whatsoever.
 This makes EMCs "low carbon cements".

 The first cited claims for EMC's CO2-reduction capabilities were made in 1999, when worldwide Portland cement production stood at 1.6 billion tonnes per year.
 From 2011 to 2019, worldwide Portland cement production increased from 3.6 to 4.1 billion tonnes per year.
 Energetically modified cement's potential for contributing to a worldwide reduction of CO2 has been externally recognised since 2002 and has been ongoing.
 Recent recognition has included the 2019 Energy Transitions Commission (Lord Adair Turner and Lord Stern) report Mission Possible sectoral focus: cement (2019).
-Further recognition of the "Zero-Carbon" potential was set out by McKinsey & Co in its 2020 report Laying the foundation for zero-carbon cement.
+Recognition of the "Zero-Carbon" potential was set out by McKinsey & Co in its 2020 report Laying the foundation for zero-carbon cement.
+In 2023, the contribution offered by EMCs in achieving "low carbon" materials was further acknowledged within the academic domain of mechanochemistry.

 Production and field-usage

 No noxious emissions or toxic chemicals during production

 EMC Activation is purely a mechanical process.
 As such, it does not involve heating or burning or indeed any chemical treatments.
 This means no fumes at all are produced during an EMC's manufacture.